Substra/substra-documentation/docs/source/documentation/concepts.rst

 Models
 """"""
 For train tasks and aggregate tasks, permissions on the model outputted by the task are defined by inheritance (intersection) of the permissions of the input assets.
-If a node can execute a train task or an aggregate task, it will necessarily have permissions on the model outputted by this task.
+If a organization can execute a train task or an aggregate task, it will necessarily have permissions on the model outputted by this task.

 For composite train tasks, the out model is split in a trunk model and a head model:

 * The trunk model permissions are specified by the user when registering the composite train task.
-* The head model permissions are set to be non-public, meaning that the head model can only be processed by the node where the task is executed.
+* The head model permissions are set to be non-public, meaning that the head model can only be processed by the organization where the task is executed.

 Permissons for a user to download an asset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Users of a node can export (aka download) from Connect to their local environment:
+Users of a organization can export (aka download) from Connect to their local environment:

-* the opener of a dataset if the node has process permissions on the dataset
+* the opener of a dataset if the organization has process permissions on the dataset
-* the archive of an algorithm if the node has process permissions on the algorithm
+* the archive of an algorithm if the organization has process permissions on the algorithm
-* the archive of a metric if the node has process permissions on the metric
+* the archive of a metric if the organization has process permissions on the metric
-* the model outputted by a task if the node has process permissions on the model and if this type of export has been enabled at deployment for the node (environment variable model_export_enabled should be set to True)
+* the model outputted by a task if the organization has process permissions on the model and if this type of export has been enabled at deployment for the organization (environment variable model_export_enabled should be set to True)

 Permissions summary table
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In the following tables, the asset is registered by nodeA with the permissions:
+In the following tables, the asset is registered by orgA with the permissions:

 .. code-block:: python

-    {public: False, authorized_ids: [nodeA, nodeB]}
+    {public: False, authorized_ids: [orgA, orgB]}

 .. list-table:: Dataset permissions
    :widths: 15 50 50
    :header-rows: 1

-   * - Node
+   * - Organization
-     - What can the node do?
+     - What can the organization do?
-     - Can the user of the node export the asset?
+     - Can the user of the organization export the asset?
-   * - nodeA
+   * - orgA
-     - nodeA can run tasks on this dataset on nodeA
+     - orgA can run tasks on this dataset on orgA
      - Yes - opener only
-   * - nodeB
+   * - orgB
-     - nodeB can run tasks on this dataset on nodeA
+     - orgB can run tasks on this dataset on orgA
      - Yes - opener only
-   * - nodeC
+   * - orgC
      - Nothing
      - No